tinacms/tina.io/content/guides/tina-cloud/getting-started/deployment.md

 ## Register your local application with Tina Cloud

 1. Visit [auth.tina.io](https://auth.tina.io/register), create an organization, and sign in.
 Make a note of your organization name.
+2. Commit the project to your GitHub account.
-2. Create a Tina Cloud app that connects to the GitHub repository you've just forked.
+2. Create a Tina Cloud app that connects to the GitHub repository you've just commited.
 Once your app is created, click on the app to get to the app settings and copy the client ID.

 ## Connect your local project with Tina Cloud